EGYPT – Northeast & Sinai

 Climate.
 Ras Mohammad National Park experiences a very dry climate, with only minimal rainfall during the winter.
 During the summer, temperatures often exceed 40 °C and low temperatures around 27 °C (81 °F).
 Temperatures are mild during the winter, with daytime high temperatures averaging around 23 °C and low temperatures 14 °C (56 °F).

 Ecology.
-Coral reef, of the fringing and hermatypic types, exist along the coast close to the shoreline.
+Coral reefs, of the fringing and hermatypic types, exist along the coast close to the shoreline.
 More than 220 species of coral are found in the Ras Mohammad area, 125 of them soft coral.
 The coral reefs are located 50 to 100 cm below the sea surface, and they have a width of 30 to 50 m in most places.
-Though in some spots on the western coast, the coral reef is 8 to 9 km wide.
+However in some spots on the western coast, the coral reef is 8 to 9 km wide.
 Shark Reef and Yolanda Reef are popular areas of coral reef in the park for divers.
 Other coral reef sites include South Bereika, Marsa Ghozlani, Old Quay, and Shark Observatory.
 The wreckage of the SS Thistlegorm, located off the coast of Ras Mohammad, is a popular area for divers.

 The area is home to more than 1,000 species of fish, 40 species of starfish, 25 species of sea urchins, more than 100 species of mollusk, and 150 species of crustaceans.
 Among others, sea turtles, such as the green turtle and the hawksbill turtle appear regularly in Ras Mohammad.